 VPNs have been born in the very technical cybersecurity industry and are celebrating 25 years in the industry this year.
 This industry, a decade ago, was nowhere near as commercialized and widespread as it is today.
 VPNs were a specialized set of tools restricted to IT professionals and cybersecurity departments and were of no interest to the common computer user.
 Alas, VPNs would soon become even more popular and widely known than antivirus programs and firewalls.
 This comes as no surprise because technological developments are almost always eventually commercialized.

 Nowadays, most people who know computers and the internet to some degree have heard of VPNs because services and products relating to data security and privacy have blown up during this decade, becoming massively adopted for home use.
 VPN vendors now have a much larger playing field when catering to home users, which has in return sprouted hundreds of different VPN companies and even allowed the players to become successful sponsors and place ads on major platforms.
+For instance, when searching for the best VPN for TikTok, you are sure to see numerous options vying for this title.
 As a result, this trampolined the sector skyward, raking in hundreds of millions in profit every year.

 What is a VPN?